 After the safari trip, and after the dental work, the conversations continued.

-Bethany and Emanuel exchanged countless emails.
+Bethany and Emmanuel exchanged countless emails.
 They learned more about each other’s interests, families, culture, and traditions.

-Bethany and Emanuel realized they had something else in common, more than their past dental problems:
+Bethany and Emmanuel realized they had something else in common, more than their past dental problems:

 They both hold deep value for education and putting others before themselves.